File your late 2012 taxes in 2015. If not, IRS late penalties will continue to grow…

 Procrastination happens.
 Maybe you planned to file your 2012 taxes when they were due, but ended up putting it off until a later date.
-Now, it’s January 2014, the date for you to file last year’s taxes is creeping up and you still haven’t even filed your 2012 taxes.
+Now, it’s 2015 and you still haven’t filed your 2012 taxes.
 Sound familiar?
-The good news is you can file 2012 taxes in 2014 with PriorTax.
+The good news is you can file 2012 taxes in 2015 with PriorTax.

 What are the Steps to File My 2012 Taxes?

 If you want to finally get your 2012 taxes filed this year, the following steps will help;

 - Create an account with PriorTax.
 To do so, select the prior year from the drop down menu and create a User ID and Password.

 - Be sure to have any important information on hand, including the past year’s W-2s, social security numbers, etc.

 - Start filling in the online application.
 The tax return application is designed to make filing your taxes a simple and quick process!